 There are approximately sixteen different types of collagen.
-The main types are I, II, III, IV.
+The main types are I, II, III, and IV.

-- Type I. this type accounts for ninety % of your body’s collagen and is made of extremely densely packed fibers.
-It provides structure to skin, bones, tendons connective tissue cartilage and teeth.
+- Type I. this type accounts for 90% of your body’s collagen and is made of extremely densely packed fibers.
+It provides structure to skin, bones, tendons, connective tissue, cartilage, and teeth.

 - Type II.
 This type is mostly made up of more loosely packed fibers and found in a more elastic cartilage, which cushions the joints.

 - Type IV.
-This type helps with filtration and is found in the layers or your skin.
-One of the visible signs is in your skin, which becomes less firm and supple.
+This type helps with filtration and is found in the layers of your skin.
+A reduction in collagen leads to the first signs of aging since it has a direct affect on just how firm and supple your skin remains.
 Cartilage will weaken with age.

-Collagen can also be damaged by certain behaviors like too much sugar in the diet, too much sun exposure and smoking.
-These can all be taken care of by a change in daily activities.
+Collagen can also be damaged by certain behaviors such as including too much sugar in your diet, too much sun exposure and smoking.
+These can all be reduced by a change in daily activities.

 Our hydrolyzed blend is already broken down into smaller peptides which are much more easily absorbed into the body.

-With the popularity of collagen there are more and more studies ongoing, and most are showing promise in the following areas:
+The popularity of collagen has led to more ongoing research studies on its affect on the body, and most show promise in the following areas:

-- Skin Elasticity, women who took a supplement, powder or capsule, showed improvements in skin appearance and elasticity.
+- Skin Elasticity.
+Women who took a collagen supplement, powder or capsule, showed improvements in skin appearance and elasticity.
 Collagen is also used in topical treatments to improve the appearance of skin by minimizing lines and wrinkles.

-- Arthritis, a study done on animals looked at the affects of giving collagen supplementation to mice with post traumatic osteoarthritis.
-The result indicated that supplementation may have a role in the disease’s development and progression.
+- Arthritis.
+A study done on animals looked at the affects of giving collagen supplementation to mice with post-traumatic osteoarthritis.
+The result indicated that supplementation may play an active role in reducing the disease’s development and progression.